dekoza/mtgpl/docs/_sources/TSR.rst.txt

 :mtgtip:`Flagstones of Trokair<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/0/a0acea27-88de-4d27-8da2-8f82439526a1.jpg?1616279327|https://scryfall.com/card/tsr/278/flagstones-of-trokair?utm_source=api>`
    |tap|: Add |mana_w|.

-   When Flagstones of Trokair is put into a graveyard from the battlefield, you may search your library for a Plains card, put it onto the battlefield tapped, then shuffle your library.
+   When Flagstones of Trokair is put into a graveyard from the battlefield, you may search your library for a Plains card, put it onto the battlefield tapped, then shuffle.

 :mtgtip:`Fungal Reaches<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/a/1a3580d6-345a-46ba-a327-0e924989d6b1.jpg?1616279367|https://scryfall.com/card/tsr/279/fungal-reaches?utm_source=api>`